ABRGI/nelson-short-links-service/README.md

 <code>
 npm run startredirectsvc --host=XXXXX [--port=80]
 </code>
-<br>Replace host and port with the test domain.
+<br>Replace host and port with the test domain and ports.
 The optional port is 80 by default to support http requests.
 The service doesn't support HTTPS requests for local testing yet.
+<br>To test multiple hosts, start multiple instances of the service with different host values
 </li>
 </li>Open the test link using a browser.
 The service should redirect you the expected destination or respond with error 404
 </ul>

-<b>Note:</b> The index.js script contains endpoints to test or debug the link manager as well instead of calling the service through commandline.
-Start this by running command
+Start service by running command
 <code>
-npm run local<br>
+npm run redirectsvc<br>
 </code>
-Remember that this does't include the redirect service.
+Remember that this does't include the manager debug.

 Update the environment variables in package.json for the local script if any changes are required